Data Model

 - Collection Cross Reference Origin

-The primary purpose of a Group Source is to record individuals at the species level rather than tracking each one separately.
+The primary purpose of a Group Source is to record individuals at the species level rather than tracking each animal individually.
 This approach is useful when herds are the unit of interest, when protected area rangers document multiple animals of the same species during a health event, or when animals in a market are grouped in cages or stalls without individual identification.
-For example, if a single cage contains animals from two different species and they are not tracked individually, they are recorded as two separate Group Sources—one per species.
+For example, if a single cage contains animals from two different species and they are not tracked individually, they can be recorded as two separate Group Sources—one per species.

 Group Source Record

-A Group Source Record documents the count of animals within a Group Source at time t, categorized by sex, age, and health status (e.g., healthy, injured, sick, or dead).
-Additional attributes include
+A Group Source Record documents the animals within a Group Source at time t, categorized by sex, age, and health status (e.g., healthy, injured, sick, or dead).
+Additional attributes include:

 - Observed anomalies